 “It’s about giving an opportunity that could possibly change lives.”

-With numerous stints as National Boxing Coach under his belt, Arvind has produced champions and medalists at local and regional events including the 28th SEA Games held last year in Singapore.
+With numerous stints as National Boxing Coach under his belt, Arvind has produced champions and medalists at local and regional events including the 28th SEA Games in Singapore.
 Arvind not only owns and operates Juggernaut Fight Club, arguably one of Singapore’s more recognised and successful fight sport dojo, he also creates avenues for budding fighters – the Singapore Fighting Championships being an example.

 “At the end of the day, it’s about doing as much as I can and giving an opportunity to budding talents that could possibly change their lives,” when asked why he decided to take on another hat, an even more challenging one at that.